lvallini/MCMC_galaxyline_analyzer/README.md

 # The repository contains the following files:

 - <b> analytical_equation.py </b> gathers all the analytical equations for the calculation of the [CII] and [OIII] surface brightnesses.
-Require Pyneb.
+Requires Pyneb.
-- <b> MCMC_routines.py </b> gathers all the routines related to the implementation of the MCMC algorithm brightnesses.
+- <b> MCMC_routines.py </b> gathers all the routines related to the implementation of the Markov Chain Monte Carlo algorithm brightnesses.
 - <b> ExampleNotebook.ipynb </b>, a Jupyter notebook exemplifying how to use the analytical equations, run the MCMC model, and plot the results.

 # Requirements